massacresIV/PF1EE/docs/srd/classes/core/fighter/archetypes/titan-fighter.md

 <u>This ability replaces Weapon Training 1 and 3.</u>

 ---
-## Massive Attacks (Ex)
-At 2nd level, and every four levels thereafter, a Titan Fighter gains combat feats from the Ranger's Two-Weapon Fighting combat style.
-He can choose feats from the Two-Weapon Fighting combat style even if he does not have the normal prerequisites.
-Unlike a Ranger, he does not lose the benefits of his combat style feats when wearing heavy armor.

-<u>This ability replaces the bonus feats gained at 2nd, 6th, 10th, 14th, and 18th levels.</u>

----
 ## Incredible Heft (Ex)
 At 3rd level, and every four levels thereafter, a Titan Fighter becomes more skilled at wielding a two-handed weapon in one hand and gains a +1 bonus on attack and damage rolls when fighting this way.